 New Jersey Bounty Hunter Guide: Requirements and Steps

-New Jersey has a population of 8.9 million people and allows for the practice of bounty hunting to capture fugitives.1 Bounty hunters in the state are licensed by the New Jersey State Police.
-In New Jersey, the term “bounty hunter” is used to describe a bail runner, bail recovery agent, bail enforcement agent, or fugitive recovery agent.
-Bounty hunters work to return fugitives who have skipped bail.
-If you are interested in a career as a bounty hunter, continue reading below to learn more about the requirements and the licensure process.
+New Jersey has a population of 9.2 million people.1 In New Jersey, the term “bounty hunter” is used to describe a bail runner, bail recovery agent, bail enforcement agent, or fugitive recovery agent working to return fugitives who have skipped bail.
+Bounty hunters in the state are licensed by the New Jersey State Police (NJSP).
+If you are interested in a career as a bounty hunter, continue reading below to learn more about the requirements and the licensure process in New Jersey.

 Requirements for Prospective Bounty Hunters in New Jersey

-The New Jersey State Police requires bounty hunters to have minimum qualifications to apply.
-To be a bounty hunter in New Jersey, you must:
+The NJSP requires bounty hunters to meet minimum qualifications to apply for a bounty hunter license.
+To become a bounty hunter in New Jersey, you must: